Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Introduction

-In Sections \ref{SEC-7} and \ref{SEC-8}, we consider the compactification of the moduli space of $V$-regular open maps---the space of $V$-stable open maps, of which each component is a subset of the closure of the $V$-regular space ${\cal M}^{V,\mathbbm{r},\mathbbm{s}}_{ k,l,\mathbbm{k},\mathbbm{l}}(\Sigma,L,d)$ in the stable moduli space $\overline{\Cal M}_{k+\mathbbm{k},l+\mathbbm{l}}(\Sigma,L,d)$.
-We will show that the irreducible part of this compactification is a manifold with boundary.
+In Sections \ref{SEC-7} and \ref{SEC-8}, we consider the compactification of the moduli space of $V$-regular open maps---the space of $V$-stable open maps, of which each component is a subset of the closure of the $V$-regular space ${\mathcal M}^{V,\mathbbm{s}}_{k,l,\mathbbm{l}}(\Sigma, X,L,d)$ in the stable moduli space $\overline{\mathcal M}_{k,l+\mathbbm{l}}(\Sigma, X,L,d)$.
+We will show that the irreducible part of this compactification is also an orbifold with boundary (corners).
 The key observation is that each sequence $\{u_n\}$ of $V$-regular open maps limits to a stable map $u$ with additional restriction.
-For instance, if the image of a component of such a limit map lies entirely in $V$ (or $(V,L_V)$), then along this component, we can find a section $\xi$ of the normal bundle of $V$ (or $(V,L_V)$), such that the elliptic equation $D^N\xi=0$ holds, where $D^N$ is the restriction of the linearization operator of $\bar{\partial}_{J,\nu}$ to the normal bundle of $V$ (or $(V,L_V)$).
+For instance, if the image of a component of such a limit map lies entirely in $V$, then along this component, we can find a section $\xi$ of the normal bundle of $V$, such that the elliptic equation $D^N\xi=0$ holds, where $D^N$ is the restriction of the linearization operator of $\bar{\partial}_{J,\nu}$ to the normal bundle of $V$.
 Stable maps with this additional restriction are called $V$-stable maps.
-Each component of the space of $V$-stable maps is denoted by $\overline{\cal M}^{V,\mathbbm{r},\mathbbm{s}}_{ k,l,\mathbbm{k},\mathbbm{l}}(\Sigma,L,d)$, which is the compactification of the space of $V$-regular open maps with frontier strata of codimension at least one.
-To analyze the convergence of sequences of $V$-regular maps, we use the renormalization technique similar to ones in \cite{IP1} and \cite{T}.
+Each component of the space of $V$-stable maps is denoted by $\overline{\mathcal M}^{V,\mathbbm{s}}_{k,l,\mathbbm{l}}(\Sigma,X,L,d)$, which is the compactification of the space of $V$-regular open maps with frontier strata of codimension at least one.
+To analyze the convergence of sequences of $V$-regular maps, we refer to the renormalization technique used in \cite{IP1} and \cite{T} for closed curves.
+For our open case, the parallel arguments can go through and we will omit the detail.
+Since the $V$-stable moduli space contains boundary or corners, in section \ref{SEC-gl} we will describe a gluing construction which gives the moduli space a local chart.